msqr1/importizer/HowItWorks.md

   - Sources with `main()` because they run code without providing any functions to other files, and also because the `main` function cannot belong to any modules.

 ## Generating the Module Declaration
 To generate the module declaration, each module is assigned a name based on its relative location to the input directory.
 For example, if a file's path is `glaze/util/atoi.hpp` and the input directory is `glaze`, the module name is `util.atoi`.
 This naming convention ensures consistent resolution of module names across different files.
-For interface units, the declaration is `export module moduleName`.
-For implementation units, it's just `module moduleName;` with the same name as one in an interface unit for the compiler to figure out that they are pairs.
+For interface units, the declaration is `export module [name]`.
+For implementation units, it's just `module [name];` with the same name as one in an interface unit for the compiler to figure out that they are pairs.

 ## Handling Includes
 Module units should not contain #include directives outside the global module fragment (GMF), as this would bind the module to the included file's content.
 To manage includes, we categorize them as internal (within the input directory) and external (outside the input directory).
 The classification process is inspired by the `-I` flag used by compilers: